samwafgo/SamWaf/README.md

 In short, the goal was to create an effective tool for website or API protection to handle abnormal situations and ensure the normal operation of websites and applications.

 # Software Introduction
 SamWaf is a lightweight, open-source web application firewall for small companies, studios, and personal websites.
-It supports fully private deployment, encrypts data stored locally, is easy to start, and supports Linux and Windows 64-bit.
+It supports fully private deployment, encrypts data stored locally, is easy to start, and supports Linux 、 Windows 64-bit and Arm64.

 ## Architecture